childsb/glusterfs-hadoop-docs/UserGuide.markdown

     yum install hive
     yum install sqoop

-### Server based Ecosystem components : Oo###
+### Server side Ecosystem components ###

 To install these tools, assuming you've added the CDH repos (you would have done so in the steps above), just run "yum install *".

-For example...
+Each installation below requires slightly more sophisticated setup, because these tools run their own services.
+Thus, you will need to do a couple of steps to add the glusterfs-hadoop connector to the right place.

 * [Oozie](https://forge.gluster.org/hadoop/pages/UsingOozie)
 * [HBase](https://forge.gluster.org/hadoop/pages/UsingHBase)